 Interviewee: Weekdays: chatting with colleagues over dinner time.
-It’s very common for us to have team dinner and we try to have non-work related topics.
+It’s very common for us to have a team dinner and we try to have non-work-related topics.
 Weekends: meeting friends, reading, sports, and having nice food.

 StrategyCase.com: What’s the best part of the job?

 Interviewee: Working with a group of smart, professional, and fun people!

 StrategyCase.com: What is the worst part of the job?